Macmillan Inc.: Mergers and end

-Macmillan US merged with Crowell Collier Publishing Company in 1961.
-The U.S. publisher became a media giant and renamed itself Macmillan Inc. in 1973.
+Macmillan, Inc., merged with Crowell Collier Publishing Company in 1961.
+The combined company became a media giant.
+It changed its name in 1965 to Crowell, Collier & Macmillan, Inc., and again in 1973 to Macmillan, Inc.

-In 1979, Thomas Mellon Evans bought a large stake in Macmillan Inc. Macmillan Inc. then was bid on by Mattel and ABC, only for an acquisition by ABC to break down.
+In 1979, Thomas Mellon Evans bought a large stake in Macmillan Inc., which was later the target of an unsuccessful bid by Mattel and ABC.
 Macmillan Inc. then sold several non-publishing divisions.
 In 1980, Macmillan Inc. sold musical instrument maker C.G.
 Conn.
 In 1981, Macmillan Inc. sold Hagstrom Map, the bookstore Brentano's and the printer Alco‐Gravure.

 In 1981, Macmillan Inc. acquired the children's publisher Bradbury Press.
 In 1982, Macmillan Inc. sold its British division, Cassell, to CBS.
 In 1984, Macmillan Inc. acquired the Scribner Book Companies and the textbook publishers Sieber & McIntyre, Dellen Publishing, and Pennwell Books.
 The following year, Macmillan Inc. acquired the publishing operations of ITT (Sams, Bobbs-Merrill, legal publisher Michie Co., trade magazine company Intertec, Marquis Who's Who, and G. K. Hall & Co.).
 Bobbs-Merrill was subsequently closed, with its remaining books moved to Macmillan.
 In 1986, Macmillan Inc. sold the music publisher G. Schirmer, Inc. to Music Sales Group.
 In 1987, Macmillan Inc. acquired the educational publisher Laidlaw from Doubleday.
 In 1988, Macmillan Inc. acquired the educational publisher Jossey-Bass.

 The company was acquired by the controversial British tycoon Robert Maxwell's Maxwell Communication Corporation in 1989.
 Later in 1989, Macmillan acquired Prentice Hall Information from Simon & Schuster and sold Intertec, Macmillan Book Clubs, and Gryphon Editions to K-III Communications (now Rent Group).
 Maxwell Macmillan Professional and Business Reference Publishing (the former Prentice Hall division) was sold to Thomson Professional Publishing.
 Macmillan's directories (led by Marquis Who's Who and National Register Publishing) were sold to Reed Publishing.
 Michie was sold to Mead.
 Macmillan also sold the department store Gump's, the trade school Katharine Gibbs, and part of its stake in language school Berlitz.